 Phil Bryson started off his diving medicine interest at Discovery Bay Hyperbaric Unit in Jamaica whilst he was working in downtown Kingston in the very early days of his medical career.
 He then moved to Plymouth (UK) where he worked as a volunteer at the Diving Diseases Research Centre for 6 years whilst he completed his training to be a GP.
 He then managed to turn his hobby into a career and carried on working at DDRC for the next 25 years being the Medical Director there for his last 11 years, prior to leaving to take up his current job at International SOS in December 2010.
 He has published extensively in specialist medical journals, and co-authored 2 chapters in 2 Medical books.
 He was the medical advisor to the SAA prior to helping set up the UKSDMC, sits on the DMAC, EDTC, and EUBS committees.

-Maggie is an Occupational Health Physician, part time GP Locum, GP Appraiser and Locality Lead.
+Maggie is an Occupational Health Physician, having previously been a GP, and undertakes medical appraisals for the Faculty of Occupational Medicine.
 She has been undertaking both sport and commercial diving medicals since the early 1990’s.
-She also undertakes offshore medicals, driving medicals and general occupational health medicals as part of her occupational medicine business.
+She is also approved to undertake offshore medicals and has many years of experience of undertaking driving medicals and general occupational health medicals.
 She is a BSAC advanced diver and has been diving since 1989.
-On the Committee she is Appraisal Lead and the BSAC rep. Her other interests are her pet dogs, attending Rolling Stones concerts and is a member of the Richard III Society (amazing he was found!).
+On the Committee she is the Appraisal Lead and the BSAC and SAA representative.
+Her other interests are her pet dogs, attending Rolling Stones concerts, medieval history and she is a member of the Richard III Society (amazing he was found!).

 Chris is a consultant anaesthetist with a specialist interest in diving and hyperbaric medicine.